-Here are a few different ways to clear out your system's cache.
+Here are a few tried and tested ways to clear cache on your computer:

 Clearing out the cache created in Google Chrome is a simple and fast process that’s essentially the same on both PC and Mac computers.